Does a Splash Pregnancy Have a Decent Rate of Success?

-We all know how babies are made (hopefully), but what happens when penetrative vaginal sex is nearly, if not totally, impossible due to pain?
+We all know how babies are made (hopefully), but what happens when penetrative vaginal sex is near, if not totally, impossible due to pain?

 Several Reddit users know this.
 On the subreddit r/vaginismus, users explored the idea of a "splash pregnancy," otherwise known as a pregnancy achieved by a partner ejaculating close to (not inside of) their partner's vagina.
 For user u/themarriedvirgin, it worked—by accident.
 But is it a method that can work consistently for people?